Camp Lejeune Lawsuit Update 2023

 Camp Lejeune lawsuits are the result of a decades-long battle on behalf of victims and advocates of the water contamination at the military base from the 1950s to the 1980s.

-Dangerous chemicals infiltrated the water, causing multiple Camp Lejeune health issues like cancer, birth defects, and neurological disorders.
+Dangerous chemicals infiltrated the water, causing many Camp Lejeune health issues like multiple forms of cancer, birth defects, and neurological disorders.

 Shock and anger spurred action when the contamination was discovered, but the federal government was protected from lawsuits through immunity.
 Victims suffered for decades, facing health issues and repeated VA benefits denials.